keras-team/keras-cv/.github/API_DESIGN.md

 There are a few API guidelines that apply only to KerasCV.
 These are discussed in this document.

+## Label Names
+When working with `bounding_box` and `segmentation_map` labels the abbreviations `bbox` and `segm` are often used.
+In KerasCV, we will *not* be using these abbreviations.
+This is done to ensure full consistency in our naming convention.
+While the team is fond of the abbreviation `bbox`, we are loss fond of `segm`.
+In order to ensure full consistency, we have decided to use the full names for label types in our code base.

 ## Preprocessing Layers
 ### Color Based Preprocessing Layers
 Some preprocessing layers in KerasCV perform color based transformations.
 This